top of page

 Dry Time

-It’s vital that you wait until the first coat is done drying.
+You must wait until the first coat is done drying.

 Recoat Time